akallabeth/element-android/docs/pull_request.md

 > Closes #1, Closes #2, etc.

 When PR will be merged, such referenced issue will be automatically closed.
-It up to the person who has merged the PR to go to the (closed) issue(s) and to add a comment to inform in which version the issue fix will be available.
+It is up to the person who has merged the PR to go to the (closed) issue(s) and to add a comment to inform in which version the issue fix will be available.
 Use the current version of develop branch.

 > Closed in Element Android v1.x.y